Emmanuel Osadebe: Club career

 On 10 June 2022, Osadebe joined fellow League Two side Bradford City for an undisclosed fee, signing a two-year contract.
 Osadebe's first league game for Bradford came to an end after just seven minutes when he broke his leg in two places against Doncaster Rovers.

 On 18 January 2024, Osadebe signed for fellow League Two club Forest Green Rovers for an undisclosed fee.
 Even after some great performances for Forest Green Rovers including goals against Barrow, Wrexham and former club Walsall, he could not keep them up and they were relegated to the National League in the 2024–25 season.
 Across two seasons with the club, he scored five goals in 68 games.

-Osadebe returned to the EFL when he signed for Barnet for the 2025-26 season.
+Osadebe returned to the EFL when he signed for Barnet for the 2025–26 season.
+After two goals in thirteen appearances, he was not retained at the end of the season.

+In June 2026, Sutton United announced that Osadebe would join them for the 2026–27 season.